triton-inference-server/server/docs/model_configuration.rst

 -----------------------------

 By default, the model configuration file containing the required settings must be provided with each model.
-However, if the server is started with the -\\-strict-model-config=false option, then in some cases the required portions of the model configuration file can be generated automatically by the inference server.
+However, if Triton is started with the -\\-strict-model-config=false option, then in some cases the required portions of the model configuration file can be generated automatically by Triton.
 The required portion of the model configuration are those settings shown in the example minimal configuration above.
 Specifically:

-* :ref:`TensorRT Plan <section-tensorrt-models>` models do not require a model configuration file because the inference server can derive all the required settings automatically.
+* :ref:`TensorRT Plan <section-tensorrt-models>` models do not require a model configuration file because Triton can derive all the required settings automatically.

 * :ref:`TensorFlow SavedModel <section-tensorflow-models>` models do
-  not require a model configuration file because the inference server can derive all the required settings automatically.
+  not require a model configuration file because Triton can derive all the required settings automatically.

-* :ref:`ONNX Runtime ONNX <section-onnx-models>` models do not require a model configuration file because the inference server can derive all the required settings automatically.
+* :ref:`ONNX Runtime ONNX <section-onnx-models>` models do not require a model configuration file because Triton can derive all the required settings automatically.
 However, if the model supports batching, the initial batch dimension must be variable-size for all inputs and outputs.

 * :ref:`PyTorch TorchScript <section-pytorch-models>` models have an optional output configuration in the model configuration file to support cases where there are variable number and/or datatypes of output.

-When using -\\-strict-model-config=false you can see the model configuration that was generated for a model by using the :ref:`Status API <section-api-status>`.
+When using -\\-strict-model-config=false you can see the model configuration that was generated for a model by using the :ref:`metadata endpoint <section-http-and-grpc-api>`.

-The Triton Inference Server only generates the required portion of the model configuration file.
+Triton only generates the required portion of the model configuration file.
 You must still provide the optional portions of the model configuration if necessary, such as :cpp:var:`version_policy
 <nvidia::inferenceserver::ModelConfig::version_policy>`,
 :cpp:var:`optimization
 <nvidia::inferenceserver::ModelConfig::optimization>`,